uwmadisoncals/cals-main-plugins/the-events-calendar/readme.txt

 Please see the changelog for the complete list of changes in this release.
 Remember to always make a backup of your database and files before updating!

 == Changelog ==

+= [4.6.1] 2017-10-04 =

+* Fix - Fixed "Next Events" and "Previous Events" navigation links in list views, which would sometimes make a category-filtered list view lose its category filter as a user navigated through pages of future or past events (props @forumhelpdesk and @atomicdust for reporting this!)
+[72013]
+* Fix - Fixed some layout issues with the Tribe Bar datepicker that would arise when using a Twentysixteen or Twentyfifteen child them (thanks to @stefanrueegger for reporting this) [46471]
+* Fix - Prevented modification of event titles within the loop when using TRIBE_MODIFY_GLOBAL_TITLE [89273]
+* Fix - Fixed issue when exporting all-day multi-day events via iCal where the end date was one day early (Thank you @fairmont for reporting this!)
+[87775]
+* Fix - Fixed issues with the jQuery Timepicker vendor script conflicting with other plugins' similar scripts (props: @hcny et al.) [74644]
+* Fix - Fixed an issue that would prevent Event Aggregator scheduled imports from running [88395]
+* Fix - Fixed the "Start Time" and "End Time" timepicker fields in the event-creation screen to make it impossible to have an end date/time that comes before the start date/time [72686]
+* Tweak - Remove unnecessary parameters from some remove_action calls in the plugin (thanks to @JPry on GitHub for submitting this fix!)
+[88867]
+* Tweak - Adjusted the EA cron start time so that it never gets created in the past [88965]
+* Tweak - Improved options format in the Event Aggregator settings [88970]
+* Tweak - Added a filter to CSV importer for altering the delimiter, escaping, and enclosing characters [70570]
+* Tweak - Adjusted the `tribe_update_venue()` template tag so it no longer creates some unnecessary meta fields involving post_title, post_content, etc. (thanks @oheinrich for bringing this to our attention) [66968]
+* Tweak - Improved the performance of The Events Calendar REST API tweaking some queries [89743]
+* Tweak - Add support for a `found_posts` argument in `tribe_get_events`, `tribe_get_venues` and `tribe_get_organizers` functions to return the number of posts found matching the current query arguments [89743]
+* Deprecated - Deprecated the `tribe-events-bar-date-search-default-value` filter; use `tribe_events_bar_date_search_default_value` instead [67482]
+* Language - Improvements to aid translatability of text throughout plugin (props: @ramiy) [88982]
+* Language - 7 new strings added, 180 updated, 4 fuzzied, and 3 obsoleted

 = [4.6] 2017-09-25 =